nicklutsko/nicklutsko.github.io/_posts/2020-03-25-Does-Climate-Sensitivity-Maximize.md

 <li>Caballero and Huber show that their climate sensitivity maximum is associated with a decrease in cloud cover throughout the tropics (where the reduction in low cloud cover presumably wins out), as well as with a decrease in cloud cover over the Southern Ocean.</li>
 </ul>

 Testing these different mechanisms further seems worth doing, especially with higher resolution global models (which can resolve low clouds), and with models that accurately simulate the <a href="https://atmos.washington.edu/~dennis/Gasparini_et_al-2019-JAMES.pdf">radiative effects of high clouds</a>.
+I am also curious what causes the high sensitivity in the DAM RCE model, which won't have low cloud decks.

 For strong enough forcing, Earth's climate would probably runaway into a moist greenhouse state, like Venus' atmosphere.
 But it seems that even before then, there would be a peak in climate sensitivity for a global-mean temperature near 310K (i.e., near 40&#176;C), possibly associated with a rapid break-up of the low cloud decks and/or an increase in high cloud cover (I don't understand the water vapor feedback mechanism very well).
 This might actually be good news, implying that we still have a ways to go before hitting a dangerous climate sensitivity peak of 6+&#176;C.